Deadline: 12th March 2025

 Deadline: 6 April 2025

-The Patricia Leggett scholarship at The Lir
+The Patricia Leggett Scholarship at the Lir

 Now in its ninth year, the Patricia Leggett Playwriting Scholarship is a fully paid scholarship for a place on the MFA in Playwriting degree at The Lir Academy.
 In order to apply for the scholarship, applicants must be qualified to degree level nd resident in Ireland or Northern Ireland.